altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "Undernet..."
 ~He said.~
 "Listen, take a few deep breaths.
-Not shallow - that’s how you pass out.
+Not shallow - that's how you pass out.
 In..."
 *He took a breath himself...*
 'Did he bre--- no.'
 ~Martha thought.~
-'He didn’t breath - that was all for show, for her.'
+'He didn't breath - that was all for show, for her.'
 ~She followed suit.~
 ~Rossin breathed out, and she did as well.~
-~In the quiet - she heard the scratching - it was coming from that room.~ "Someone’s still in there."
+~In the quiet - she heard the scratching - it was coming from that room.~ "Someone's still in there."
 ~She said.~
-"That’s what that scratching is"
+"That's what that scratching is"
 *Rossin nodded.*
 "Probably."
-~Martha waited, and that’s all he said.~
+~Martha waited, and that's all he said.~
-"So shouldn’t we...
+"So shouldn't we...
 Help them...
 Get them out of there?"
 ~She asked.~
 *Rossin shook his head.*
 "No one here would do the same for you.
-Whatever is keeping them inside - it’s probably too risky to get them out."
+Whatever is keeping them inside - it's probably too risky to get them out."
 *Martha shook her head.*
 *She stood back up and steeled herself.*
-"Martha don’t,"
+"Martha don't,"
 ~But it was too late.~
 *She entered the room and called out.*
 "Hello, is anyone in there."
-~She avoided looking at the display of bodies in the center of the room.~ ~Closing her eyes, she pinpointed the scratching down - it stopped.~ "Don’t come in!"
+~She avoided looking at the display of bodies in the center of the room.~ ~Closing her eyes, she pinpointed the scratching down - it stopped.~ "Don't come in!"
 ~A male voice.~
 ~Muffled.~
 ~It came from a supply closet on the left, close to the hallway.~ *She approached.*
-"Okay - so he’s warning you not to get closer...
+"Okay - so he's warning you not to get closer...
 I just want to point this out when things go horribly wrong.
 This is your own decision."
 ~She tried opening the supply closet.~
 ~It was held fast.~
-"Don’t open it, don’t look at me!"
+"Don't open it, don't look at me!"
 ~The voice was frantic, terrified.~
 "What happened here?"
 ~Martha asked.~